News & Events

 Alex Lyda, a senior communications specialist in UT Southwestern Medical Center's University News Bureau, recently visited Cuba as part of a medical tour.
 The spirit of resourcefulness and sharing among Cubans stuck with him.

 Student wins 1st Global Health Award at Medical Student Research Forum

-Helena Wojciechowski, MS2, won the first Global Health Award presented by the MSRF.
+Helena Wojciechowski, MS2, won the first Global Health Award presented by the Medical Student Research Forum.
 Ms. Wojciechowski was recognized for “Community Outreach and Education Programs Are Effective at Improving Hepatitis B Knowledge Among Asian/Pacific Islander Adults.”
-Her mentor was Dr. Amit Singal, Assistant Professor of Internal Medicine.
-See Center Times article about the MSRF.
+Her mentor was Amit Singal, M.D., Assistant Professor of Internal Medicine.

 Conference examines bridging the digital health divide

 A global health conference hosted by UT Southwestern’s Office of Global Health looked at ways technology can improve health care in a global setting.
 One way to do that is with cell phones.
 Rapidly growing cell phone usage in developing countries gives health care providers greater opportunities to reach remote populations through telemedicine and to monitor and disease outbreaks.

 Panelists also discussed the use of bioengineered crops that can produce material fit for medical applications and the use of electronic Trauma Health Records in low-resource environments.

 Tawanda Gumbo, M.D., Ph.D., Associate Professor of Internal Medicine, was interviewed by Reuters Health about a meta-study that showed supervising tuberculosis patients as they take medication does not improve several measures of effectiveness.
 Read More